mui/material-ui/ROADMAP.md

 We think that it's our best opportunity to clear the API and improve the implementation of the components.
 @nathanmarks ended up fixing a lot of long standing issues in the process.

-Yes, it would much better to discuss an action plan for each of them.
-That would save us quite some time following a wrong path.
+Yes, it would much better to discuss an action plan for each of them that would save us considerable time compared to blindly following a wrong path.
 We should answer the following questions:
 - What will the API look like?
-- What tradeoffs are we going to make?
+- What trade-offs are we going to make?
 - What features will be implemented?

 That conversation could start on one of the following [issues](https://github.com/callemall/material-ui/issues?q=is%3Aissue+is%3Aopen+label%3ARefactoring+label%3Anext).